 Unique Events to Explore

 While wine is always the focus, Eola knows visitors love to have fun while sipping, so they’ve always sought to curate dynamic experiences.
 “We do a lot of things that diversify ourselves,” Huggins says.
 “You have to be creative in this business or you don’t survive.”
 During the summer, the Legacy Estate Vineyard draws visitors with activities that are hard to resist.
-Check before visiting in 2020, but typically Monday nights are for yoga in the vineyard, when rosé is the drink of choice.
+Each first and third Monday evening is for yoga in the vineyard, when rosé is the drink of choice.
 Visitors can meander Legacy Estate’s 165-acre forested property on one of two dog-friendly “wiking” trails, combining two Oregon pastimes — wine and hiking.
 How about traveling to Europe with Eola’s founder and winemaker for an all-inclusive guided tour of premier wine-lovers’ sites?
-Look for information about the next exclusive trip in 2021.
+Look for information about Eola’s exclusive trips overseas in 2022.

-More iconic Eola events (call the winery to check in 2020) include the annual Twilight in the Vines wine-pairing dinner series; the Summer Uncorked concert series with views of the rolling hills (and an apres-concert dinner as an option); and the Bike Oregon Wine Country bike series during Sundays in August, with 45-mile and 70-mile course options.
+More iconic Eola events include the annual Twilight in the Vines wine-pairing dinner series in July; the Summer Uncorked Friday-evening concert series with views of the rolling hills (and an apres-concert dinner as an option); and the Bike Oregon Wine Country bike series (each Sunday in August 2021), with course options between 30 and 50 miles.
 With wine tastings at a few wineries along the way as well as refueling stations and gourmet breakfast, lunch, snacks and salmon barbecue feast at the finish line — not to mention a support vehicle for easy transport of wine bottles home — it’s the ultimate way to show your love for Oregon wine country.
-Finally, Eola Hills’ Thrive Wellness Weekend with Barre3 includes spa treatments, yoga and barre sessions and a chance to pet cuddly animals as you sip special-release wines.
+In 2022, look for Eola Hills’ Thrive Wellness Weekend with Barre3 includes spa treatments, yoga and barre sessions and a chance to pet cuddly animals as you sip special-release wines.
 Up for the ultimate wine-country wedding?
 Eola’s tasting rooms make for a perfect setting for nuptials too.